xlecours/LAMID_PREVENT-AD/README.md

 ![](images/data_organization.png)

-All images are organized by candidate’s DCCID and visit labels.
-Note that the DCCID is the 7 digit candidate ID available in Browser module described in section 1.
+All images are organized by candidate’s 7 digits ID and visit labels.

-After completion of the download, the directory with the open PREVENT-AD data should contain 232 candidate folders.
+After download, the open PREVENT-AD data should contain 232 candidate folders.
 * Within each candidate folders, a `candidate.json` file with basic demographic information (Gender, Language, etc.) and several visit folders can be found.
-* Within each visit folder of a given candidate, a `session.json` file, MINC images and QC information (in a JSON file) are available for each modality acquired during the MRI session.
+* Within each candidate's visit folder, a `session.json` file, MINC images and QC information (in a JSON file) are available per modality acquired in the MRI session.
   * All MINC images are labelled as follows: `preventad_DCCID_VisitLabel_ScanType_ScanNumber.mnc`.
     More details about the MINC format can be found at https://en.wikibooks.org/wiki/MINC/SoftwareDevelopment/MINC2.0_File_Format_Reference